xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 The most glaring oversight is that it's wrong!
 If  you'll  look back at the code for a procedure call, you'll see that the caller pushes each actual parameter onto the stack before  it  calls the procedure.
-The  procedure  USES that information, but it doesn't change the stack  pointer.
-That  means that the stuff is still there when we return.
-SOMEBODY needs to clean up  the  stack,  or we'll soon be in very hot water!
+The  procedure  _uses_ that information, but it doesn't change the stack  pointer.
+That  means that the stuff is still there when we return. _Somebody_ needs to clean up  the  stack,  or we'll soon be in very hot water!

 Fortunately,  that's  easily fixed.
 All we  have  to  do  is  to